deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 Thrift and Protobuf have very similar semantics, with IDLs that support the broad types and data structures utilised in mainstream programming languages.
-When conducting our evaluation, we initially chose Thrift due to familiarity, but in the end discounted this due to lack of community support.
+When conducting our evaluation, we initially chose Thrift due to familiarity, but in the end discounted this due to lack of momentum in the open source project.
 Avro was an intriguing option, particularly because of [Confluent’s support for this on Kafka](https://www.confluent.io/blog/avro-kafka-data/).
 Avro semantics are quite different to that of Protobuf, as it is typically used with a schema definition provided in a header to a file.
 Confluent’s schema registry removes this requirement by keeping the schema definition in an API and tagging each message with a lookup to find that schema.
 One of the other appealing aspects of Avro is that it manages schema evolution and backwards and forwards compatibility for you, by keeping track of a writers and a readers schema.

 In the end Avro was discounted as not ideal for Deliveroo’s setup due to lack of cross language support.
 The thinking behind this was based on a desire for support of generated schema classes in each of Deliveroo’s main supported languages (Java/Scala/Kotlin, Go and Ruby).
 Avro only supported the JVM languages in this regard.
-As it turns out, the way [Confluent Schema Registry and Avro](https://docs.confluent.io/current/schema-registry/docs/index.html) _do_ support languages outside those with code generation support (through dynamic access to a schema as part of global configuration) turned out to be a feature we also wanted to support with Protobuf.
+As it turns out, the way [Confluent Schema Registry and Avro](https://docs.confluent.io/current/schema-registry/docs/index.html) _do_ support languages outside those with code generation support (through dynamic access to a schema through an API) turned out to be a feature we also wanted to support with Protobuf.
 To maintain maximum flexibility though, we've implemented both code artefacts for the main languages and a centralised repository for dynamic access.

 ## Providing Guarantees on Graceful Schema Evolution
-With our decision on Protobuf confirmed, we turned out attention to creating some extra safeguards around schema evolution.
+With our decision on Protobuf confirmed, we turned our attention to creating some extra safeguards around schema evolution.

 Some aspects of graceful schema evolution are supported by virtue of Protobuf design.
 In particular, proto3 has